 To receive a benefit, notify us in writing that you are seeking an occupational disability benefit and request a disability application packet.
 We will require verification that the disability was duty-related from you, your employer, and two state-licensed physicians.
 Each physician's report must be based on an examination that occurred within 90 days of your last day of teaching.
-In addition, we must receive a copy of the adjudication by the Illinois Industrial Commission or the award by the insurance carrier with which your employer has a workers' compensation policy with a finding that the disability was employment-related.
+In addition, we must receive a copy of the final settlement from the Illinois Workers' Compensation Commission or the insurance carrier with which your employer has a workers' compensation policy with a finding that the disability was employment-related.